selwynpolit/d9book/book/caching.md

 This will include the local settings file as part of Drupal's settings file.

-3. Open settings.local.php and make sure development.services.yml is enabled.
+1. In `settings.local.php` make sure `development.services.yml` is enabled with:

 ```php
 $settings['container_yamls'][] = DRUPAL_ROOT . '/sites/development.services.yml';
 ```

-By default development.services.yml contains the settings to disable Drupal caching:
+By default `development.services.yml` contains the settings to disable Drupal caching:

 ```yml
 services: